Electrical Panel Schedule in Projects – 23 Important Notes you need to know

 You will know these 20 lighting fixtures are looped together on the same circuit number or connected to different circuits from the electrical lighting shop drawing.

-Let us say these 20 lighting fixtures will be connected to a lighting distribution panel name LP-B-01, and the number of the circuits is 5 & 8.
+Let us say these 20 lighting fixtures will be connected to a lighting distribution panel named LP-B-01, and the number of circuits is 5 & 8.

 So, the circuit numbers will be LP-B-01/5 & LP-B-01/8, respectively.